Mission Valley is the hub for Shopping Ctrs. Dining, Golf, Apartment Living & Hotels

 SAN DIEGO’S OLD MISSION

 For a glimpse into the fascinating way of life of the Franciscan missionaries who first colonized San Diego back in 1769, visit the Mission Basilica San Diego de Alcalá (33), 10818 San Diego Mission Rd. (see map).
 Contact the Visitor Center (619-281-8449) or Parish Office (619-283-7319).
 An excellent mapped, self-guided tour of the grounds and building is available.
-Admissions are ($5) for adults, ($3) for students and seniors and ($2) for children 6-12 and 5 snf under are admitted FREE.
+Admissions are ($8) for adults, ($5) for students, active military and seniors 55 and over and ($3) for children 6-12 and 5 snf under are admitted FREE.

 SAN DIEGO’S BEST MICROBREWERIES

 Outstanding microbreweries abound that even an out-of-towner can easily find.
-Here is a list of awardwwinning breweries within a 4 mile radious of Mission Valley.
+Here is a list of award winning breweries within a 4 mile radius of Mission Valley.
 The numbers in the text correspond to their location on the map.
 As always, each brewery has been personally reviewed.

 Coronado Brewery (11) at 1205 Knoxville St. (619-275-6700).
 Enjoy freshlybrewed been in their 22,000 sq. ft. facility with a nice comfortable beer tasting rooms and a patio.
-They are ope weekdays l11 a.m.–9 p.m. and till (9:30 p.m. on Sat. and Sun.
+They are open daily (11 a.m.– 9 p.m.
 It’s also aa dog friendly spot .
 So bring your pouch.
 Across the street is the world famous City Lights Christmas store.
 So while you’re having a brew your sweetheart can be buying those hard to find Christmas ornaments.

-Then there is the world famous Stone Brewing World Bistro and Gardens (25) at Liberty Station.
+Then in Liberty Station there is the world famous Stone Brewing World Bistro and Gardens (25) at Liberty Station.
 See the Liberty Station Map.
-Theya re open daily at 11:30 a.m.–9 p.m. and Fri. and Sat. till 10 p.m.
+They are open Sunday thru Thursday 11 a.m.–9 p.m. and Fri. and Sat.
+11 a.m. till 10 p.m.
 Nice extras are the Bocci Ball Courts, a stream running through the. restaurant and a huge outdoor beer garden.

-In neareby Ocean Beach are a host of microbrewers and brew pubs near the beach.
+In nearby Ocean Beach are a host of micro brewers and brew pubs near the beach.
 How cool is that?
-Pizza Port at 1956 Bacon St. is a must as is another location of Mike Hess Breweing at 4893 Voltainre St. (619-795-1095).
+Pizza Port at 1956 Bacon St. is a must as is another location of Mike Hess Brewing at 4893 Voltaire St. (619-795-1095).

 MISSION TRAILS REGIONAL PARK